-This optional modulating motor uses 4 to 8 internal switches.
+This optional modulating motor uses four to eight internal switches.
 One switch is used to prove the high fire purge position during pre-purge.
-A second is used to prove the fully closed position.
+A second switch is used to prove the fully closed position.
 This is the position of the motor when the burner is off.
-A third switch is used to prove the ignition position - the point at which the burner will light.
+A third switch is used to prove the ignition position.
+This is the point at which the burner will light.
 A fourth switch is the low fire position.
-This is the position of lowest firing.
-It can be different from the ignition position.
+This is the position of the lowest firing rate of the burner.
+It can be different from the ignition position, if desired.
 If the burner is a combination gas-oil burner, two additional switches may be used.
-These do the same function as the third and fourth switches already listed, but can be set up to allow for different ignition and low fire positions for gas and oil operation.
+These switches do the same function as the third and fourth switches already listed, but can be set up to allow for different ignition and low fire positions for gas and oil operation.
 There is also a 7th and 8th switch that can be used to accommodate two different high fire settings.
-See the burner wiring diagram to determine switch numbers and functions.
+See the burner wiring diagram to determine the switch numbers and functions.